dotnet/csharplang/proposals/low-level-struct-improvements.md

 The initial span safety work did not use `modreq` but instead relied on languages and the framework to understand.
 At the same time though all of the elements that contribute to the span safety rules are a strong part of the method signature: `ref`, `in`, `ref struct`, etc ...
 Hence any change to the existing rules of a method already results in a binary change to the signature.
 To give the new lifetime annotations the same impact they will need `modreq` enforcement.

 The concern is whether or not this is overkill.
-It does have the negative impact that making signatures more flexible, by say adding `[DoesNotEscape]` to a paramater, will result in a binary compat change.
+It does have the negative impact that making signatures more flexible, by say adding `[DoesNotEscape]` to a parameter, will result in a binary compat change.
 That trade off means that over time frameworks like BCL likely won't be able to relax such signatures.
 It could be mitigated to a degree by taking some approach the language does with `in` parameters and only apply `modreq` in virtual positions.

 **Decision** Do not use `modreq` in metadata.
 The difference between `out` and `ref` is not `modreq` but they now have different span safety lifetimes.
 There is no real benefit to only half enforcing the rules with `modreq` here.